FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-properties/rpc_read-properties/readme.md

 # RPC read-properties

-The **read-properties** RPC reads default properties from the database.
-If a specified property key does not exist in the database, they key is returned in the *ignored keys* section.
+This RPC reads default properties from the database.
+If a specified property key does not exist in the database, the key is returned under `Ignored keys`.
 The RPC works the same whether UniConfig Cloud Config is enabled or disabled.

 ![read](read.jpg)

 !!!
-If UniConfig Cloud Config is disabled, the read-properties RPC reads property values from the database.
+If UniConfig Cloud Config is disabled, this RPC reads property values from the database.
 These values may differ from values in the application instance.
 !!!

 ## RPC examples